Stacking transmission spectra of different exoplanets: Realistic model transmission spectra

 Our third grid-based test was to fix surface gravity (24.78\,m\,s$^{-2}$) and equilibrium temperature (1500\,K) and vary $\log Z$ from -1 to 2 in steps of 0.25 and C/O from 0.2 to 1 in steps of 0.1.
 The results of this test are shown in the bottom panel of Figure \ref{fig:two_planet_grid_variable}.
 In this case, the residual RMS between the stacked spectrum and the geometric mean abundance spectrum is $<0.1 \Delta R_t/H$ across the majority of $\log Z$--C/O space other than where C/O approaches unity, whereby the H$_2$O and CO$_2$ abundances drop sharply in favour of CH$_4$ and CO.
 Like the temperature test, therefore, stacking breaks down when one planet has prominent CH$_4$ absorption and the other does not.
 However, given that planet formation theory predicts $\mathrm{C/O} < 1$ for close-in planets in the majority of cases \citep[e.g.,][]{Penzlin2024}, changes in temperature, and not C/O, should be the primary consideration when stacking different exoplanets' spectra.

 In Figure \ref{fig:two_planet_grids_different_Z_and_CtoO} we add further flexibility by allowing the second planet's gravity, temperature, metallicity and C/O to all vary.
 Gravity and equilibrium temperature were varied across the same grid defined above while $\log Z$ was randomly selected from -1 to 2 and C/O from 0.2 to 1 for each grid point in $g - \mathrm{T_{eq}}$ space.
+This range of compositions spans a broad set of atmospheric chemistries, including those that may be inherited from variations in host star abundances.
 This figure reiterates the importance of temperature when stacking planets, while also showing that large differences in C/O increase the RMS between the stacked and geometric mean abundance spectra.
 Again, this figure demonstrates that differences in surface gravity play a smaller role.
 Taken together, in the small-$N_p$ limit, these results indicate that stacking is only effective when confined to regions of parameter space where the chemistry produces the same dominant absorbers; otherwise, the stacked spectrum does not provide a physically meaningful representation of the individual planets.
+We emphasize that these results depend on our assumption of equilibrium chemistry.
+We discuss the potential effects of disequilibrium processes in Section \ref{sec:when_is_stacking_useful}.